radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/01-introduction.md

 By default, a header and menu bar on the left are provided to help the end-user browse through the information.
 Note that these header and menu bar have been probably customized to fit the branding colors and the logo of the end-user company.
 In addition, other specific menu categories and pages probably appear in the menu to meet some specific needs, or following the creation of new mashup dashboards by end-users.
-All screenshots in this document reflect the default display of the web portal and do not reflect the specificities or cutomizations that may have been implemented in your Identity Analytics project.
+All screenshots in this document reflect the default display of the web portal and do not reflect the specificities or customizations that may have been implemented in your Identity Analytics project.

 ### Header